Let's talk about yes!

 It is not embarrassing to ask, and you should not proceed unless the other person consents.
 If a person is asleep or unconscious, that person is not able to respond, which means they cannot consent to any kind of sexual activity.

-The now famous tea-video from explains what consent is very well.
+The now famous tea-video explains what consent is very well.

 Sex without consent is rape... but this is not reflected in the law in many European countries

-Amnesty has analysed rape legislation in 31 countries in Europe.
-We found that only 8 out of 31 countries have consent-based legislation in place.
+Amnesty International has analysed rape legislation in 31 countries in Europe.
+Only 8 of these countries have consent-based legislation in place.

 Rape is a form of sexual violence and can have a profound emotional, physical and psychological impact on the victim.
-Everyone, regardless of gender identity, can be a victim of rape.
+Anyone, regardless of their gender, can be a victim of rape.
 However, it is a crime that disproportionately affects women and girls.

 Despite the seriousness of the violation, rape remains hugely under-reported in Europe.
 Fear of not being believed, lack of trust in the justice system or the stigma attached to it deter too many women from reporting rape.